 Multiple 250 CFM units lower particle concentration much quicker and are able to get overall particle concentration in the room much lower.

 The best part?
-You can buy two 250 CFM units for about the same price or much less than a single higher (350+) CFM unit.
+You can buy two 250 CFM units for about the same price or much less than most single high CFM units.

 With multiple 250 CFM units you also

 1. Can easily boost up total CFM for the room to very high levels - 500 CFM, 750 CFM, etc. depending on how many units you place in the room.
 Single high CFM units rarely output at greater than around 400 CFM.

 2. Distribute clean air much more efficiently throughout the room since there are now multiple sources of clean air in the room.
 With a single high CFM unit you have a single source of clean air in one location in the room.